rapidsai/docs/install/install.md

 <div id="source"></div>

 ### **Build from Source**
-To build from source, check each [RAPIDS GitHub](https://github.com/rapidsai){: target="_blank"} README, such as the [cuDF's](https://github.com/rapidsai/cudf#buildinstall-from-source){: target="_blank"} source environment setup and build instructions.
+To build from source, check each [RAPIDS GitHub](https://github.com/rapidsai){: target="_blank"} README, such as the [cuDF's](https://github.com/rapidsai/cudf#buildinstall-from-source){: target="_blank"} source environment set up and build instructions.
 Further links are provided in the selector tool.
 If additional help is needed reach out on our Slack Channel.

 <hr/>
 <br/>